 The former food editor at Murdoch Magazine’s Marie Claire, Donna Hay had a trademark style of simple recipes and clean, minimalist photography.
 When Murdoch’s denied her the opportunity to open a magazine under her own name, she went to News Corp with a proposal and a mock up.
 They said yes.
 Donna Hay magazine was the first of a new wave of food magazines.
-The launch issue (at left) featured a simple cup of ice cream.
+The cover of the launch issue (above) featured a simple cup of ice cream.

 Donna Hay magazine was just the beginning of an empire under Donna Hay’s personal brand.
 She went on to develop a best-selling range of cook books, cookware and homewares.
 The cookbooks and magazines, with their distinctive design style and emphasis on making it all look simple, caught the imagination of readers.